jorgearango/llmapper/prompt-dot.md

 # RULES

 - Don't include any comments in the code, especially comments indicating what kind of language this is
-- Convert statements from camelCase to regular spacing – for example, "wasEstablishedIn" would be written "was established in."
+- Convert camelCase to normal English phrases – for example, "wasEstablishedIn" would be written "was established in."
 - Write common nouns (e.g., banana, concert hall) in lowercase
 - Write proper nouns (e.g., Simone Weil, Johannsen) using their standard capitalization object in the list